 Facebook was at that time and still is my biggest position in my real portfolio.

 The analysis below was written on the 28th October 2018.

 “It’s Better To Buy A Wonderful Company At A Fair Price Than A Fair Company At A Wonderful Price”

 Shares of the Facebook company are not cheap but the growth is incredible.
 The current valuation looks like a fair price.

 For comparison I present valuation ratios for the other big tech company below:

 Let me explain why Facebook is a wonderful company.

 Online advertising is around 99% of Facebook revenue.
-Let’s look what are the expectations.

-I do not use Facebook platform too much, but I can say something about YouTube.
+I do not use the Facebook platform too much, but I can say something about YouTube.
 Some time ago, I saw only some small companies advertising on YouTube.
 A few days ago, I saw ads from McDonald’s, Dyson or Apple.
-Big players are coming into online advertising – it is much easier to target the proper ad to the interested users.
+Big players are coming into online advertising – it is much easier to target the proper ad to the relevant users.

 Competition– online advertising